AustinTSchaffer/Notebook/Technotes/Programming Languages.md

 )
 ```

 It's a lot wordier, you have to remember to use it, and there's not an easy way to express when you should use it.
-Any usage of the `*`, "keywords only after this point" character comes down to one's opinion on code style.
+Any usage of the `*`, "keywords only after this point", character comes down to one's opinion on code style.

 ## Playing Nice with Source/Version Control Systems